WHAT to Eat

 5.10 How Should I Break a Fast?

-Many people experience gut distress and diarrhea after fasting for several days and have to eat particular foods to acclimatise their digestive system to eating again.
+Many people experience gut distress and diarrhea after fasting for several days and must eat particular foods to acclimatise their digestive system to eating again.

 5.11 Can I Drink Alcohol While Fasting?